isb-cgc/readthedocs/docs/source/sections/data/COSMIC_about.rst

 About the COSMIC program
 ------------------------

-The COSMIC tables in BigQuery, produced in collaboration with the `Wellcome Trust Sanger Institute <http://www.sanger.ac.uk/>`_, provide a new way to explore and understand the mutations driving cancer.
-The availability of COSMIC in BigQuery enables easy integration of this resource with other public datasets in BigQuery, including other open-access datasets made available by the ISB-CGC (see `this <http://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/data/data2/data_in_BQ.html>`_ and `that <http://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/data/Reference-Data.html>`_ for more details on other publicly accessible BigQuery datasets).
+The `Catalogue Of Somatic Mutations In Cancer <https://cancer.sanger.ac.uk/cosmic>`_ (COSMIC) is the world's largest and most comprehensive resource for exploring the impact of somatic mutations in human cancer.
+The COSMIC tables in BigQuery were produced in collaboration with the `Wellcome Trust Sanger Institute <http://www.sanger.ac.uk/>`_ to provide a new way to explore and understand the mutations driving cancer.

 About the COSMIC data
 ---------------------

 The BigQuery datasets contain *all* of the tables available for download from the `COSMIC ftp site <http://cancer.sanger.ac.uk/cosmic/download>`_.
 The availability of these additional tables will support many more types of queries -- please explore them at (after registering for access as described below):

 * `isb-cgc.COSMIC_v87_grch38 <https://console.cloud.google.com/bigquery?p=isb-cgc&d=COSMIC_v87_grch38&page=dataset>`_
 * `isb-cgc.COSMIC_v87_grch37 <https://console.cloud.google.com/bigquery?p=isb-cgc&d=COSMIC_v87_grch37&page=dataset>`_